 - A student with a life-threatening food allergy should never eat unexamined food.

 - In the event a student has an anaphylactic reaction on school premises, during regularly scheduled school hours, during the academic school year, call 911 as soon as practicable.
 Authorized school personnel should follow the Health Care Plan and may do the following: a) Provide an epinephrine auto-injector to a student to self-administer in accordance with a prescription specific to the student that is on file with the school; b) Administer an epinephrine auto-injector to a student in accordance with a prescription specific to the student that is on file with the school; or c) Administer an epinephrine auto-injector (from the stock epinephrine) to a student or other person who the school nurse or other designated school personnel in good faith believes is experiencing anaphylaxis in accordance with the emergency protocol from the Hamilton School District’s Medical Advisor, regardless of whether the student or other person has a prescription for an epinephrine auto-injector. *Emergency protocol for stock epinephrine is available upon request in Special Services.
-(Hamilton School District has not yet received a supply of stock epinephrine for the 2018-19 school year due to a nationwide shortage).

 - Authorized school personnel should be trained to use epinephrine auto-injectors and know the location of the medication at school and on any special function.
 If Epinephrine is used, the student will be taken to the hospital for evaluation even if the allergic reaction symptoms The principal, school office, health room staff and parent/guardian should be notified as soon as possible.
 Call 911 for all suspected anaphylactic reactions.
 No one can predict how a reaction will progress.
 A mild reaction can blossom into a full blown anaphylactic reaction very quickly or over several hours.
 A reaction can also appear to subside or even appear to be under control and can blossom again into a Life- Threatening reaction.